Patients Who Have Health Insurance

 If you have certain tests or treatments while you are in the hospital, you may receive bills from physicians you did not see in person.
 These bills are for professional services rendered by healthcare professionals who diagnose and interpret test results while you were a patient.
 Pathologists, radiologists, cardiologists, anesthesiologists and other specialists perform these services and are required to submit separate bills.
 If you have any questions about these bills, please call the number printed on the statement you receive.

-Cash, personal checks, MasterCard, Visa or Discover credit cards may be used to make payments.
+Cash, personal checks, MasterCard or Visa credit cards may be used to make payments.

 Summa Akron City Hospital